-- 3. Along continuous sections where the drop-off varies above and below the 60 inch threshold for using Index 870 or 880, for uniformity the engineer may consider using only one of the railing types adequate for shielding all drop-offs (Index 850 or 860 Series). - 4.
-The height of railings for bicyclists are generally the same as the minimum pedestrian railing height of 42 inches, except a minimum 54 inch railing or fence should be considered on bridges and retaining walls for special circumstances as identified in the commentary of the AASHTO LRFD Bridge Design Specifications Section 13.9.
-Specify the height of the pedestrian/bicycle railing in the contract plans.

-Note: Care should be taken when using Pedestrian/Bicycle Railings or fencing near intersections or driveways as they could obstruct the driver's line of sight.
-The Pedestrian/Bicycle Railings in Index 852 and 862 of the Design Standards are considered less sight obstructive than those in Index 850 and 860.
+- Along continuous sections where the drop-off varies above and below the 60 inch threshold for using Index 870 or 880, for uniformity the engineer may consider using only one of the railing types adequate for shielding all drop-offs (Index 850 or 860 Series). - 4.
+Care should be taken when using Pedestrian/Bicycle Railings or fencing near intersections or driveways as they could obstruct the driver's line of sight.
+To reduce the need for railings as a sidewalk or shared use path approaches an intersection, consider extending cross drains and side drains to minimize drop-offs.